 Oklahoma State University-Center for Health Sciences security officers have the authority to ask persons for identification and to determine whether individuals have lawful business on campus.
 Security may also refer minor offenses committed by students involving University rules and regulations to the disciplinary division of Student Services.
 Security officers do not possess arrest authority; however, criminal incidents are referred to the local police who have jurisdiction on campus.
-Security officers work closely with local, state, and federal security agencies and have radio communication with the Tulsa Police Department on the city police radio network.
-Major offenses such as rape, murder, aggravated assault, robbery, and auto theft are reported to University Security, or the Tulsa Police Department and joint investigative efforts with investigators from OSU-CHS Security and the Tulsa Police are deployed to solve these serious felony crimes.
+Security officers work closely with local, state, tribal and federal security agencies and have radio communication with the Tulsa Police Department on the city police radio network.
+Major offenses such as rape, murder, aggravated assault, robbery, and auto theft are reported to University Security, or the Tulsa Police Department Tahlequah Poilce Department Cherokee Marshal Service and and joint investigative efforts with investigators from OSU-CHS Security and the Tulsa Police are deployed to solve these serious felony crimes.
 The prosecution of all criminal offenses, both felony and misdemeanor, are conducted at the Tulsa County Courthouse, or the Page Belcher Federal Building.

 OSU-CHS recognizes that laws and rules are necessary for society to function and supports the enforcement of law by governmental agencies and rules by officials of the University.
 All persons on the campus are subject to these laws and rules at all times.
 While constitutional protections apply, law enforcement officers may enter the campus to conduct business as needed.
 All law enforcement agencies are expected to check in with OSU-CHS Department of Public Safety when on campus.
 The CHS Department of Public Safety is not recognized by the State of Oklahoma as a law enforcement agency.
-OSU-CHS Department of Public Safety enjoys an especially good relationship with the Tulsa Police Department (TPD).
-There is a "memorandum of understanding" (MOU) between TPD and the OSU-CHS Department of Public Safety.
-The OSU Center for Health Sciences (OSU-CHS) and the Tulsa Police Department (TPD) Share a facility located on the main campus of OSU-CHS.
+OSU-CHS Department of Public Safety enjoys an especially good relationship with the Tulsa Police Department (TPD) "memorandum and Cherokee Nation Marshal Service.
+There are two the of understanding" (MOU) between TPD, Marshal and the OSU-CHS Department of Public Safety.
+The OSU Center for Health Sciences (OSU-CHS) and the Tulsa Police Department (TPD) Share a facility located on the main campus of OSU-CHS and the OSU Center for Health Sciences (OSU-CHS) also have a facility located on Cherokee Nation property.
 While each entity has policies and procedures governing responses to various incidents the parties believe it is in the best interest of both organizations to clearly detail the lines of communication and coordinate any response efforts.
 The MOU includes a communications plan and an incident response plan which outlines the following: